 The subterranean termite colony is thought by some to function as a “super-organism,” which means individual worker and soldier termites or groups of these types work together to ensure the colony’s survival.
 For example, some termites have the responsibility to do general housework and repair.
 They spend their time removing mold and mildew from tubes or tunnels in the wood, repairing holes in tubes, and shoring up the walls of tunnels in the wood with soil.

-Termite colonies need four conditions to survive: food, water, shelter and the optimal temperature.
+Just like your family, termite colonies need food, water and shelter to survive and they work together to gather these resources.
 If these conditions are met, termite colonies can mature in two to four years.